abdulbaqi/abdulbaqi.github.io/_posts/2018-01-11-chomsky-language.md

 * These hierarchical structure then interfaces with two other systems: first, an internal cognitive system for thinking, planning and etc, and the second is a sensor-motor system to externalize to spoken, visual and auditory organs.
 * This internal hierarchical structure in agnostic in terms of word order and other features that are specific to a certain world language.
 These variations are related to senso-motor system.
 * Animals and songbirds have senso-motor system and might have thinking system but they lack this novel CPU that can generate endless novel statements.

+For details watch the following lecture by Chomsky.

+{% include youtubePlayer.html id=page.youtubeId %}

 In later posts I will benchmark these axioms against Quranic verses in search for compliance or otherwise.